- Solicitors For Business

 About Supply of Goods Agreements

-- Is it clear what the contractual relationship is?
+- Is it clear how the contractual relationship will work?

-- What will happen if your customer cannot pay?
+- What will happen if the customer cannot pay?

 - How can you get out of an agreement that isn’t working for you?